-If you've immigrated to the United States from another country an have a visa or green card, these companies make it easy for you to get life insurance.
+If you've emigrated to the United States from another country and have a visa or green card, these companies make it easy for you to get life insurance.

-Life insurance is important for most people.
-It adds a level of security and safety to life’s plans so there’s no worrying about what happens to your family if you die and the house isn’t paid off or you still have student loan debts.
+Life insurance adds a sense of security and safety so there’s no worrying about what happens to your family if you die unexpectedly and the house isn’t paid off or you still have student loan debts.

-There can be even more uncertainty for visa holders in the United States.
-Whether they’re on the path to citizenship or simply in the country to study or work for a few years, they have the same needs for financial protection as citizens.
+For green card or visa holders in the United States, or U.S. citizens living abroad, there can be a level of uncertainty.
+Whether you’re a permanent resident, an expat, on the path to citizenship, or simply in the country to study or work for a few years, you have the same needs for financial protection as citizens.

 When it comes to people who weren’t born in the United States, potential applicants fall into two categories: temporary and permanent residents.

-Temporary residents are non-residents: they’re currently in the U.S., and they probably work or go to school, but they aren’t classified as U.S. citizens.
+Temporary residents are non-residents who currently live in the U.S., and perhaps work or go to school, but aren’t classified as U.S. citizens.
 This category includes visa holders, as well as people with employment authorization documents (EADs), aka work permits.

-Why is this distinction important?
-Because not every life insurance carrier provides the same coverage opportunity for every visa type.
-For example, green card holders can potentially apply with all U.S. life insurance carriers, but Prudential and Transamerica will provide that opportunity to EAD holders, as will Brighthouse and Principal (with some stipulations, like having an accompanying visa or being on the path toward a green card).
-Banner, Lincoln, and Pacific Life only allow green card holders to apply and do not offer coverage to any visa holders.
+Not every life insurer provides the same coverage opportunities for non-permanent residents as permanent residents or citizens.
+For example, green card holders can apply for coverage with virtually any U.S. life insurance company, but only Prudential and Transamerica will provide that opportunity to EAD holders, as will Brighthouse (with some stipulations, like having an accompanying visa or being on the path toward a green card).
+Banner, Lincoln, William Penn, and Pacific Life only allow green card holders to apply and do not offer coverage to visa holders, regardless of visa type.

-Below are life insurance carriers that allow some visa holders to apply for life insurance, but there are a few caveats before we dive in.
-Even if a carrier accepts applications from certain visa holders, a variety of related factors could prevent coverage:
+Below are life insurance companies that allow some visa holders to apply for life insurance, but there are a few caveats before we dive in.
+Even if an insurer accepts applications from certain visa holders, a variety of related factors could prevent coverage: